ajaycodesitbetter/Enterprise-AiAgent-LLm-cost-optimizer/README.md

 - Visualizes cost breakdowns, latency, and accuracy metrics with charts and tables.
 - Summarizes findings with clear, structured recommendations and next steps.
 - Ensures GDPR and HIPAA compliance guidance for enterprise usage.
-- Supports integration with multiple LLM providers and APIs (e.g., Mistral, Google Gemini).
+- Supports integration with multiple LLM providers and APIs (e.g., Mistral, Google Geminiapi).

 ---